 A: The information in an IEP, 504 Plan or Transition Plan may be appropriate documentation.
 A student may also wish to include a psycho-educational evaluation report as supportive documentation.
 Please note, a student must request this information separately from their request for high school transcripts.
 The documentation should be sent to Champlain College's Office of Accessibility.

 Q: What information do you need if I am transferring from another college or university?

 A: For students transferring from another college or university, information related to their disability must be requested separately from a request for transcripts.
 A Student must request that documentation regarding their disability be sent directly from their current college or university's disability services to Champlain's Office of Accessibility.
 If you have any questions please contact Champlain College's Office of Accessibility.

 A: If you have a temporary condition or disability and require temporary accommodations, contact Office of Accessibility and speak with the Associate Director about your needs.
 The Office of Accessibility will request current, comprehensive, professional documentation of your temporary condition or disability and may ask to meet for further discussion of your needs.

 Q: Do academic accommodations need to be renewed each semester?

-Q: How do I register for services and request accommodations?
+Q: How do I request accommodations?

 Q: What is the ADA, the ADAAA and Section 504 of the Rehabilitation Act?